Agia/Team-Profile-Generator/README.md

 Within the initial challenge submission, I did manage to squeeze in a few additions that weren't strictly required, but presented a great chance to hone my skills.
 For example, I added basic validation of input from prompts such as ensuring user input matched what was expected in terms of data type (e.g. non-empty strings where a string was expected, and required, and numbers when expecting numbers).
 I also added some basic email validation for the email input, utilzing a `_@_._` pattern, which, although not as strict as it could be, strikes a good balance of robustness and permissiveness.
 Finally, on the JavaScript side, I added functionality to make email user input be lowercased, before rendering.

-In addition to the functional, and to take any opportunity to practice my HTML and CSS skills, I edited the original `page-template.js` so that the HTML output was more responsive than the original barebones Bootstrap-based option (you can find the original in `assets/original-html-render/page-template.js` for reference, or if you would prefer to utilize that).
+In addition to the more functional, and to take any opportunity to practice my HTML and CSS skills, I edited the original `page-template.js` so that the HTML output was more responsive than the original barebones Bootstrap-based option (you can find the original in `assets/extras/original-html-render/page-template.js` for reference, or if you would prefer to utilize that).
 To work with the new output (which doesn't make use of a CSS framework), I added `assest/css/style.css` that leans the output toward a clean, playful aesthetic, allowing me to keep practicing those CSS muscles.

+As time allowed, I also created a dark-style output, (pictured above in the 'Screenshots' section), where you can find the relevant JS and CSS files in `assets/extras/dark-style/`.

+### Future Plans

 Here's a non-exhaustive list of the areas I would like to revisit in the future: